onewelcome/identity-cloud-documentation/docs/products/access/topics/dum-report/index.md

 }
 ```

-In the ID token, User Info, and Token Introspection, It will be returned as standard JSON as part of the response embedded within the
+In the ID token, Userinfo, and Token Introspection, It will be returned as standard JSON as part of the response embedded within the
 `"urn:onegini.com:oidc:group_policies"` claim.
 The internal json structure differs from the v2 format. (json key of `group_permissions` for
 v1 vs `groups` for v2).